 There exists a pocket in the market of automation companies whose product is somewhere between industrial and commercial grade.
 Industrial because when the product is released it is a viable functioning product.
 The listed manufacturer performance specs are great, maybe the best on the market.
 And they are sold at a very competitive price.
-Sounds like a great value and a no brainer.
+Sounds like a great value and a no-brainer.

 customers tell us they have to ‘redesign’ the machine because the 2 year old PLC/HMI they purchased is no longer available and there is no viable alternative.
 This is crazy and would be incredibly frustrating.

-But one year later, that same PLC or HMI model has been replaced by a newer model using even newer chip sets.
+But one year later, that same PLC or HMI model has been replaced by a newer model using even newer chipsets.
 The drawback to this approach becomes supporting the older components in the field.
-Almost always, the burden to redesign to accommodate the obsoletion falls onto the OEM or the end user.
-We have had customers tell us they have to “redesign” the machine because the 2 year old PLC they purchased is no longer available and there is no viable alternative.
+Almost always, the burden to redesign to accommodate the obsoletion falls onto the OEM or the end-user.
+We have had customers tell us they have to “redesign” the machine because the 2-year-old PLC they purchased is no longer available and there is no viable alternative.
 This is crazy and would be incredibly frustrating.

 Longevity and support are often times more valuable than computing Horsepower.

 But businesses do not (or should not) make decisions like consumers make decisions.
 End users make capital investment decisions to buy machinery and they expect the machinery to easily run for 10 years, 20 years, and even longer.
-Longevity and support are often times more valuable than performance.
+Longevity and support are oftentimes more valuable than performance.
 Therefore, they should value machine designs and components that have long expected supported lifetimes.

-Companies do not always publish charts like this but hopefully their R&D and engineering teams make decisions to support a target product lifecycle.
+Companies do not always publish charts like this but hopefully, their R&D and engineering teams make decisions to support a target product lifecycle.
 A product will go through various phases in its life.
-Most of its life will be in the Production phase where it is in active production.
+Most of its life will be in the Production phase where it is inactive production.
 Eventually, it will be phased out in favor of a newer model.
 But even after production has ended, the product must continue to be supported and repaired – especially if the product is used in critical applications.

 …the product must continue to be supported and repaired – especially if the product is used in critical applications.

 I had a customer ask me once to supply an “official letter” guaranteeing that my product would be supported for 25 years.
 This was impossible to guarantee.
 Not because I didn’t want to or KEB wasn’t committed to supporting the product.
-Rather, because there were a number of things outside of our control that affect end-of-life.
+Rather, because there were a number of things outside of our control that affects end-of-life.
 One factor is that our product is made up of components and we are dependent on that company’s decisions.
 Another factor is exemplified by the Fukushima disaster.
-Events that are outside a person’s control can occur abruptly and without any opportunity to plan for.
+Events that are outside a person’s control can occur abruptly and without any opportunity to plan for them.

 In general, KEB strives to design products for at least a 10-20 year lifecycle.
 The actual lifecycle of some products might end up being more.
 For example, the F5 inverter is still in active production and that product is around 20 years old although it has had a couple of facelifts throughout the years.